-Some of that knowledge came to Western medicine, and with new methods and technology at our disposal, these remedies have been tested in laboratories to find out what benefits plants can have for our well-being, if any.
-Some, like the following four, have been found to ease our pain, soothe us and make us feel better.
+Mingko, Turmeric, Evening Primrose Oil, Flax Seed, Tea Tree Oil, Echinacea, Grape Seed Extract, Lavender and Cannabis are some of the herbs that have been found to ease our pain, soothe us and make us feel better.
 However, like conventional medicines, the benefits are specific to certain conditions.
 If you are interested in adding them to your treatment, you should first consult with your doctor.
 Turmeric is one of the most studied herbs due to its anti-inflammatory properties which help prevent amyloid plaques that cause Alzheimer's from accumulating between neurons.